 MAR 580: Models for Marine Ecosystem-Based Management

 This course provides instruction, demonstration, and exercises in quantitative modeling tools used for Ecosystem Based Management (EBM) of living marine resources.
 There is an increasing need for fisheries and wildlife professionals to provide scientific advice for management in an ecosystem context.
 Part 1 of the course will provide students with hands on experience applying fisheries stock assessment and population models that include ecosystem effects, and consider the policy implications of including this information.
 Part 2 of the course will focus on broader multiple-use and human dimensions and include economic and behavioral models and models for marine spatial planning.
 The final section of the course will introduce whole-of-ecosystem models and demonstrate how these can be used to provide strategic advice for marine management and consider a broad suite of objectives.
-Although the examples used will be in a marine context, the types of models and methods discussed in the course have application in other systems. (occasional, 2016 syllabus)
+Although the examples used will be in a marine context, the types of models and methods discussed in the course have application in other systems. (occasional, last offered fall 2022, 2016 syllabus)

 MAR 700: Graduate Seminar, Fisheries Oceanography